WildernessLabs/Documentation/docs/Hardware/Circuits/Components/LEDs/Driving_w_PWM/index.md

 ## Overview

 An LED current can be limited with a [Pulse Width Modulation](/Netduino/Input_Output/Digital/PWM/) signal.
-Netduino includes 6 hardware PWM generators, availalbe on digital pins 3, 5, 6, 9, 10, and 11:
+Netduino includes 6 hardware PWM generators, available on digital pins 3, 5, 6, 9, 10, and 11:

 ![Pinout diagram of the Netduino 3](../../../../../Netduino/About/Netduino3_Pinout.svg){:standalone}